For consistent assessment and accurate reporting, use the approved Canvas Commons templates and preserve their FA rubric and grading settings.

-1. Direct assessment (individual work only): The student uploads an assignment to their ePortfolio, submits the link, and the work is assessed based on their achievement of the FA.
+- Direct assessment (individual work only): The student adds their work to an ePortfolio, submits its Website URL in Canvas, and is assessed on their achievement of the FA.

-2. Assessment based on ePortfolio reflection (individual or group work): The student writes a reflection in their ePortfolio of another previously submitted assignment.
-The reflection may include a link to the original work and/or excerpts, images, and/or other documentation regarding salient details of the original work.
-The reflection specifically focuses on their achievement of the FA through the assignment.
+- Assessment based on ePortfolio reflection (individual or group work): The student writes an individual ePortfolio reflection about previously completed work.
+The reflection may link to or include excerpts, images, or other documentation from the work and must focus specifically on the student's achievement of the FA.

 Import Templates and Resources